 In a 2020 study, researchers explored whether C60 affected the gut microbiome and how that influenced insulin resistance.

 Most current evidence suggests that C60 isn’t toxic in humans, though more research is needed.
-According to a 2016 review, human and animal studies have found that reactions to application of C60 on the skin are uncommon.
+According to a

 One 2012 study found that various doses of C60 dissolved in corn oil were not toxic to rats.
 Another 2012 study found that C60 dissolved in olive oil was not toxic to rats.
 More research in humans is needed.